bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1

 Description:
 `SAVARV` saves an archive to disk.
-If no archive is specified RNMR will prompt for it with a default of 1.
+If no [archive number](syntax#archives) is specified RNMR will prompt for it with a default of 1.
 Archives will be automatically saved in a number of situations, but it can be useful to manually save an archive especially when opening an archive in read only mode in RNMRP while it is open with write access in RNMRA.
 Using `SAVARV` in RNMRA and then `UPDARV` in RNMRP ensures that all changes made from RNMRA are visible in RNMRP.
 ## SAVBUF
 Save buffer value to file